Main Research Field: Evolutionary Cytogenomics

 We aim to understand how organisms adapt to changing environments using advanced genomics technologies to identify genes underlying adaptation.

-Species undergoing and/or scheduled for chromosome-level genome assemblies
+Species undergoing chromosome-level genome assemblies

 Apareiodon affinis - ZW1W2 (Teleostei, Characiformes)